loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 ---

 <span style="color:RebeccaPurple">
 More precisely, by buying bonds, the Fed has increased the supply of loanable funds.
-This increase to the supply of loanable funds means that the [supply curve shifts to the right](https://loighic.net/assets/img/macro_fig/7_money/loanable_funds.png), which lowers the interest rate (and increases the quantity of loans that are made).
+This increase to the supply of loanable funds means that the [supply curve shifts to the right](https://loighic.net/assets/img/macro_fig/7_money/loanable_funds.png), which lowers the interest rate.
+A lower interest rate, then, will cause more firms and consumers to get loans from the bank.
 As a result, aggregate demand increases.
 </span>

 ---